-When your disability claim is looked over by a VA ratings specialist, existing evidence that your migraine is “prostrating” (causing both weakness and the need to lie down) will jump off the page.
+When a VA rating specialist reviews your disability claim, they will look for existing evidence that your migraine is “prostrating” (causing both weakness and the need to lie down).
+Many times, this information will jump off the page and get the rating specialist’s attention.
 To make sure that your migraine will be rated accurately, you need to provide documentation showing that your headache qualifies as a migraine.

 When you visit your doctor, it is important to tell them exactly how your headaches make you feel.
 Are you unable to remain productive when you have one?
 Do they cause weakness?
 Are you often reduced to lying down for hours or days because your head won’t stop hurting?
 The more descriptive you can be, the more likely it is that your medical statements will convince the VA to rate you higher.